syncfusion-content/blazor-docs/blazor/gantt-chart/state-management.md

 documentation: ug
 ---

-# State Management
+# State Management in Blazor Gantt Chart Component

-Gantt Chart Component retains its state using local storage on browser reload.
+Gantt Chart component retains its state using local storage on browser reload.
 Also, it allows users to save and load gantt state manually.
 The gantt will use a user-provided state to render instead of its properties provided declaratively.

 Below properties can be saved and loaded into a gantt chart.